rishab1788/PathToSoftwareArchitect/Detailed/reliability/reliability.md

+# ⚡ Stateless and Stateful Recovery Mechanisms

-Stateless Recovery -
+## ⚙️ Stateless Recovery

-Can use existing scalability mechanism for recovery Hot standby
+Stateless recovery leverages the existing scalability mechanisms for recovery.
+Since stateless services don’t store session data locally, they are more flexible in terms of recovery strategies.

+### 🔥 Hot Standby
-  * Have active redundant instances up and running.
+- **Active redundant instances** are kept up and running.
+- In the event of failure, the system can quickly switch over to the redundant instances with minimal downtime.

-Warm standby
+### 🛠️ Warm Standby
-  * Bring up new instances as and when needed.
+- **Bring up new instances** as needed when failure occurs.
-  * Terminate unhealthy instances if not dead already.
-  * Launch a new instance.
+- **Terminate unhealthy instances** that aren’t functioning, and launch a new instance in its place.

     [Load Balancer ] ----> 1,2,3, ---> Monitoring and Health check () --> autoscaler -> VM container/image.